wodby/docs/infrastructure/monitoring.md

 ctop -f [INSTANCE UUID]
 ```

-Press `S` to sort containers by CPU / RAM consumption.
+Press `s` to sort containers by CPU / RAM consumption.

 You can identify which application a container belongs by copying a container ID (CID column) and executing: